klojang4j/klojang-templates/README.md

 The
 [RenderSession](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/RenderSession.html)
-class contains quite a few more methods that help you populate a Klojang template, and we have not covered every single way in which you can finetune the behaviour of _Klojang Templates_, but this is all covered in great detail in the [javadocs](https://klojang4j.github.io/klojang-templates/1/api).
+class contains quite a few more methods that help you populate a Klojang template, and we have not covered every single way in which you can fine-tune the behaviour of _Klojang Templates_, but this is all covered in great detail in the [javadocs](https://klojang4j.github.io/klojang-templates/1/api).